gasparian/PicsArtHack-binary-segmentation/README.md

  - data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) library;
  - Inside the `utils.py` code you can find learning rate scheduling, early stopping and some other useful hacks which can help to train networks in more efficient way.

-So in the end I've got two trained models with close metric values on validation set.
+So in the end I've got two trained models with close metric values on a validation set.
 Here is a few numbers:

 Characteristic | ResNet101             |  MobileNetV2
 :-------------------------:|:-------------------------:|:-------------------------: